mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 ### THE GREAT ZIGGURAT OF SUFREN

 Sufren is the site of some ruins that are believed to be of Ancients origin.
-The site consists of ruins of a small village surrounding a ziggurat 96 metres in length, 68 metres in width and 45 metres in height.
-Constructed of an unknown alloy, the ziggurat sits in the exact centre of the village and is perfectly aligned with the planet’s north/south/east/west axes.
+The site consists of ruins of a small village surrounding a ziggurat 96 meters in length, 68 meters in width and 45 meters in height.
+Constructed of an unknown alloy, the ziggurat sits in the exact center of the village and is perfectly aligned with the planet’s north/south/east/west axes.
 It is impeccably preserved and shows no effects of erosion or weathering.
 A single entrance has been discovered leading into the massive structure, which gives access to a number of chambers, constructed at a massive scale, suggesting the builders may have been at least twice if not three times taller than humans.

 One chamber in particular has raised significant interest in researchers as on its walls are highly stylised images depicting the Major Races of Charted Space, along with Orca and Dolphins, undertaking a variety of activities.
 The style of the images is simple and in contrast with the elegance of the ziggurat leading some researchers to hypothesise the images were added some time after the erection of the ziggurat, and perhaps by a race other than the original builders, although the manner of applying the images is under debate as researchers have found no way to mark or damage the material the ziggurat is made from.
 There is a significant amount of disagreement among researchers as to the meaning of the diagrams, the least of which is how the builders knew of Orca and Dolphins hundreds of thousands of years before their arrival on Sufren.